What Type of Business Structure to Use for an Amazon FBA?

 Read more >> Offshore Company for Amazon FBA

-Which Legal Entity Should You Choose for an Amazon FBA?
+Which Legal Entity Should You Choose?

 The choice of business structure for your Amazon FBA really comes down to individual circumstances and preferences.
 Starting to sell immediately as a sole propriety is the hassle-free route, but leaves you exposed to liability risk and can be tax inefficient.